 In short, if a road design lends itself to a particular speed, most people will just drive that speed, mostly without even thinking about it.

-Similar sentiments came from George Ferguson the Bristol mayor behind its 20mph scheme who was then caught speeding.
+came from George Ferguson the Bristol mayor behind its 20mph scheme who was

 He was going 35mph on a road designed for a 40 limit that now has a posted 30 limit.